Soft Flutr

 How the Menstrual Cycle Works

 Understanding your menstrual cycle can make a huge difference in how you live your life.
 Understanding your partner's menstrual cycle can make a huge difference in how you support them and how supported they feel by you.
+We think this video should be watched by everyone regardless of gender!

 Bacterial Vaginosis 101

-It’s not you, it’s your bacteria—Bacterial Vaginosis is common, treatable, and nothing to be ashamed of
+It’s not you, it’s your bacteria—Bacterial Vaginosis is common, treatable, and nothing to be ashamed of.

 Yeast Infections 101

 Itchy, irritated, and not in the mood?
-It might be a yeast infection—common, treatable, and nothing to be ashamed of
+It might be a yeast infection—common, treatable, and nothing to be ashamed of.

 Self Pleasure

 Exploring our own bodies is one of the beautiful privileges of life!
+And knowing what our bodies love (first on our own) is one of the cheat codes to epic sex.

 Vulva Self Pleasure